Main character index can be found here.

 The leader of the Zelandonii shamans and Jondalar's former lover.

-- Berserk Button: Downplayed, but she becomes infuriated when Jondalar mentions Madenia, a young girl who had been gang-raped before First Rites, claiming that the men responsible are "abominations".
+- Berserk Button: Downplayed.
+She rarely loses her temper and remains calm in even the most trying situations, but she becomes infuriated when Jondalar mentions Madenia, a young girl who had been gang-raped before First Rites, claiming that the men responsible are "abominations".

 - Big Beautiful Woman: Played with.
 Zelandoni no longer considers herself very attractive due to her large weight gain, though some people still find her pretty, and she was once considered the most beautiful woman of the Zelandonii.